Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 More:

-Perhaps they were water pumping towers like these:
+Perhaps they were water supply towers like these:

 Mumbai dakhma, India.
 Source: Gazetteer of the Bombay Presidency, Bombay, 1896via Old World Dome of Doom